GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Email is a wonderful thing for people whose role in life is to be on top of things.
-But not for me; my role is to be on the bottom of things.
-What I do takes long hours of studying and uninterruptible concentration.
+> ### The most powerful programming language is Lisp.
+If you don't know Lisp (or its variant, Scheme), you don't know what it means for a programming language to be powerful and elegant.
+Once you learn Lisp, you will understand what is lacking in most other languages.
 >
-> ~ *Donald Knuth*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts